ubikasec/ubika-waap-extra/use-cases/Microsoft ecosystem/Implementing Kerberos delegation with the WAF/README.md

 ## Description

-The Rohde & Schwarz Web Application Firewall offers the **"Kerberos Delegation"** functionality based on the Microsoft Service-for-User (S4U) extensions.
+UBIKA WAAP Gateway & Cloud offers the **"Kerberos Delegation"** functionality based on the Microsoft Service-for-User (S4U) extensions.
 The user will be able to access an IIS application protected by Kerberos without necessarily being in the domain.

 We can create a **"Kerberos Delegation"** application configuration on the WAF by specifying:
 * the information on the delegation account which will be authenticated in the user’s place (login, realm, and keytab);